-This guide has been prepared by National Bank Financial - Wealth Management ("NBFWM") to present the various tax slips you may receive from us.
+This guide has been prepared by National Bank Financial - Wealth Management ("NBFWM") to present the various tax slips and information reports you may receive from us.
 You will find information regarding government tax slips and associated summaries.
 This guide is specifically intended for individuals residing in Canada.
-Canadians residing in Quebec should consult the Tax and Investment Guide 2019 (Quebec), which contains specificities regarding provincial taxation.
-Corporations, trusts and Canadian non-residents should refer to their accountant or tax specialist to help them in preparing and completing their Income Tax and Benefit Return.
+Canadians residing in Quebec should consult the Tax and Investment Guide 2020 (Quebec), which contains specificities regarding provincial taxation.
+This guide does not apply to non-resident corporations, trusts or individuals.